Priyansusahoo/priyansusahoo/README.md

 • 🌱 Regarding studies; learning JAVA, Android App-Development, WebSite development from Udemy, YouTube, GitHub repositories and various resources

-• 🔥👨‍💻 Also learning about various framework, Database, development Tools
+• 🔥👨‍💻 Also learning about various framework, Databases, development Tools

 • 🏫 Currently a Undergraduate Computer Science & IT student, will Graduate in 2023